-Card does not perform or connection is unstable when computer has a second built-in wireless network card (such as a mini PCI or Intel® CentrinoTM).
+The Card does not perform or connection is unstable when computer has a second built-in wireless network card (such as a mini PCI or Intel[®] Centrino[TM]).

-This condition occurs if your computer has a built-in wireless card while your Belkin Wireless Card is also active.
+This condition occurs if your computer has a built-in wireless card while your Belkin N1 Wireless ExpressCard is also active.
 This happens because Windows must now handle two active wireless connections.

-You need to disable the built-in wireless card from your computer under "Network Adapters" in the Device Manager.
+You must disable the built-in wireless card from your computer under "Network Cards" in the Device Manager.

-Card does not perform or connection is slow when computer has a built-in wired Ethernet card.
+The Card does not perform or connection is slow when computer has a built-in wired Ethernet card.

-This condition occurs if your computer has an active Ethernet card while your Wireless Card is also active.
+This condition occurs if your computer has an active Ethernet card while your Card is also active.
 This happens because Windows must now handle two active network connections.
-You need to disable the Ethernet card from your computer under "Network Adapters" in the Device Manager.
+You must disable the Ethernet card from your computer under "Network Cards" in the Device Manager.

-What's the difference between 802.11b, 802.11g, 802.11a, and Pre-N?
+What's the difference between 802.11b, 802.11g, 802.11a, and draft 802.11n?

 Currently there are four levels of wireless networking standards, which transmit data at very different maximum speeds.
 Each is based on the designation for certifying network standards.
-The most common wireless networking standard, 802.11b, transmits information at 11Mbps; 802.11a and 802.11g work at 54Mbps; and Pre-N works at 108Mbps.
-Pre-N, the precursor to the upcoming 802.11n release, promises speeds that exceed 802.11g, and up to twice the wireless coverage area.
-See the chart on the next page for more detailed information.
+The most common wireless networking standard, 802.11b, transmits information at 11Mbps; 802.11a and 802.11g work at 54Mbps; and draft 802.11n works at 108Mbps.
+See the following chart for more detailed information.